aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ## Continuations

 Where next?
-It could be fun to grow this to take the code for a CPython VM subset, like the one in this book (and reciprocally).
+It could be fun to grow this to take in the code for a CPython VM subset, like the one in this book (and reciprocally, till they eat each other).
 I hope they needn't balloon too much.
 Add the parser, and a life like Robinson Crusoe's starts to look attainable, if still maybe uninviting.

 An optimizer's still to be written.
 I can imagine one prototyping a replacement for CPython's peephole optimizer, someday.
 And how fast